GraemeFulton/the-mind-boggling-universe-of-javascript-modules/post.md

 This code is also available as a [live example of an ES6 module](http://tiagorg.com/js-modules/es6/index.html).
 Make sure to [check the source code](https://github.com/tiagorg/js-modules/tree/gh-pages/es6).

 Not only ES6 has brought modules, but it also brought a solution for the CommonJS vs AMD battle!
-According to [Dr. Axel Rauschmayer's article](http://www.2ality.com/2014/09/es6-modules-final.html), ES6 modules will support both synchronous and asynchronous loading within the same syntax.
+According to this [Dr. Axel Rauschmayer's article](http://www.2ality.com/2014/09/es6-modules-final.html), ES6 modules will support both synchronous and asynchronous loading within the same syntax.
+And even better, they will work both on the browser and on the server!

 One more good news: this syntax is confirmed to be finalized, i.e., syntax changes aren't expected for ES6 Modules.